Probing scalar field with generic extreme mass-ratio inspirals around Kerr black holes: Results

 When carrying out the evolution of EMRI orbits under the back-reaction of the gravitational and scalar field, we employ the interpolation method supplemented in \texttt{FEW} model to generate two fluxes more efficiently.
 So we assess the robustness of the interpolation method computing the fluxes over the three-dimensional grids in Fig.~\ref{fig:flux:error}.
 Specifically, the errors of the fluxes from two methods (relativistic theory and interpolation method) as a function of orbital geometric parameters $(p,e,x)$ are plotted for a fixed MBH's spin $a=0.3$, including the interpolation error of energy (left panel) and Carter constant (right panel) fluxes.
 From two panels, the flux errors between two methods are distributed in the range of $[10^{-6},10^{-4}]$, allowing us to evolve orbital parameters derived by two kinds of interpolation fluxes.

-The similar result with $a=0.6$ is presented in the appendix (\ref{errflx}).
+In our analysis, the interpolated gravitational and scalar fluxes depend not only on the discrete flux data computed on the sampling grid but also on the accuracy of the interpolation scheme itself.
+We therefore perform a two-step assessment of interpolation errors.
+First, we evaluate the local interpolation accuracy by comparing the spline-interpolated fluxes at off-grid points with the corresponding perturbative fluxes.
+As shown in Fig.~\ref{fig:flux:error}, the interpolation errors for both the scalar energy flux and the scalar Carter flux lie in the range $10^{-6}$--$10^{-4}$, with the largest deviations appearing in the strong-field region.

+Second, we examine the cumulative impact of these small local interpolation errors on long-duration inspirals.
+Following the methodology of Ref.~\cite{Khalvati:2025znb}, we compute the accumulated phase error

+where the interpolation deviation is defined as $\epsilon_S(a,p,e,x)=\dot{E}_S^{\rm int}-\dot{E}_S^{\rm per}$, with $\dot{E}_S^{\rm per}$ denoting the perturbative scalar flux and $\dot{E}_S^{\rm int}$ the spline-interpolated value.
+Here $\dot{E}(a,p,e,x)$ is the total (scalar plus gravitational) energy flux, and $E'(a,p,e,x)$ is the derivative of the orbital energy with respect to $p$.
+Figure~\ref{fig:local:flux:acc:error} displays the resulting maximum accumulated azimuthal phase error $\delta\Psi_\phi^{\rm error,acc}$ for three representative initial eccentricities $e_0\in\{0.1,0.3,0.5\}$ as a function of the orbital inclination $x$.
+We find that the accumulated phase error increases with eccentricity, which is likely due to the fact that highly eccentric and inclined EMRI orbits receive significant contributions from a broader set of harmonic modes, as indicated by Eq.~\eqref{fluxes:scal:eqs}, whereas our interpolation framework currently includes up to the dominant-mode contribution.
+Systematically incorporating higher-mode flux components into the interpolation scheme is therefore a natural direction for future work.

 Fig.~\ref{fig:dephasings} shows the azimuthal, radial and polar dephasings as a function of observation time with two orbital eccentricities $e=(0.3,0.5)$, indicating the comparison between the GR and distinct vales of scalar charge $q_s=(10^{-7},10^{-6},10^{-4},10^{-3},10^{-2},10^{-1})$.
 According to six panels, the dephasing is varying from a tiny fraction to about hundreds of radians.
 Among those, the azimuthal dephasing is mainly larger than other two other dephasings, which also supports the point in Refs.~\cite{Barsanti:2022ana,Zi:2023geb}.
 Comparing two azimuthal dephasings (top-left and middle-right panels), the dephasing is larger for the eccentricity $e=0.5$, for the case of $e=0.3$, the similar conclusions can be seen for the radial and polar dephasings.
 If only considering the azimuthal dephasing for orbital eccentricity $e=0.5$, the effect of scalar charge $q_s^{(\min)}\sim10^{-4}$ can be recognized by LISA for the initial orbital inclination $x=0.5$.
 This indicates that next-generation detectors can potentially distinguish the effect of scalar charge through EMRI signals.
 We further perform the mismatch analysis, providing a rigorous computation of examining scalar charge effect and its potentially detectability.